Palmyra Place, Newport, NP20 4EJ

 Once we receive your request, we will get back to you as quickly as possible.
 Please note that if you are unable to view the map in the footer of the home page or ‘contact us’ page, you are requested to call or email us using the details shown above for directions.

 We are constantly looking to improve the accessibility of our website.
 Should you find any problems not listed on this page, or think we are not meeting the accessibility requirements, please contact us so that we can discuss this with our website provider.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you are not happy with the way in which we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Find out how to contact us on our ‘contact us’ page via this link - .
+Find out how to contact us on our ‘contact us’ page.
 Our reception and consulting rooms have audio induction loops, or if you contact us prior to your appointment we can arrange to have a British Sign Language (BSL) interpreter at St Pauls Clinic.

 St Pauls Clinic is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 We are committed to making our website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.